miekg/gitopper/cmd/gitopperctl/README.md

 # gitopperctl

-Small cli to inspect (and soon) control gitopper.
+Small cli to inspect control gitopper remotely.
+The command line syntax follow other \*-ctl tools a bit.

+The two main branches of use are `list` and `state`.

 ~~~
 ./gitopperctl list machines @<host>